- Does Australia really only have 129 independent advisers?

 - You can’t charge asset-based fees (that is, a percentage of client assets under advice or under management).”

-Although the ban on commissions for future retail investment products (including managed investments, superannuation and margin loans) is history making (effective from July 2013), the question of independence (or lack of) will remain an issue beyond July 2013.
+Although the ban on commissions for future retail investment products (including managed investments, superannuation and margin loans) is history making (effective since July 2013), the question of independence (or lack of) remains an issue beyond July 2013.

 In the past I have made the comment that I have found the debate surrounding commissions and ownership and independence of financial advice rather depressing because the Government and financial planning industry and commentators were trying to change the industry from the bottom – dragging the worst advisers (in terms of independence) to a level that was a little bit better than ‘worst’.
-I stated that such an approach was destined to countless setbacks (and ultimately failure) because the broader financial planning industry as it is currently structured is a product distribution model rather than a financial advisory model.
+I stated that such an approach was destined to countless setbacks (and ultimately failure) because the broader financial planning industry as it is historically structured is a product distribution model rather than a financial advisory model.

 Even so, real change will only occur when financial advisers drive the change rather than having the Government and regulator drag reluctant advisers kicking and screaming into a new professional business model.
 Initially, the leaders of the financial advising industry read the signs and were making the right noises (‘higher quality advice’ and ‘more professional industry’), although many backpedalled on significant reforms, in particular, the requirement to ensure a client periodically (every 2 years) agrees to remain a client (the opt-in rule) of the adviser.
 The original reform announcement referred to an opt-in after every 12 months, and then extended to every 2 years.
 Under the former ALP government, the final reform version for the opt-in requirement now means that some advisers won’t even have to participate in this compliance requirement, provided they are bound by a code of conduct approved by ASIC.
 And now we have a new Liberal government that has released draft legislation to remove the opt-in requirement completely, and to dilute the best interest duty.